BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

         ![][incident_handling_02]
         After selecting multiple incidents, you can change the status by clicking the [Acknowledge] [Close] button on the upper left of the Incident List

-2. Assign and Change Manager
+2. Assign and Change Assignee
     You can assign or change managers per incident.
 If you click the \[Assign manager\] button on the Incident Detail page, a popup that allows you to assign the manager will be displayed.
     a.
 Select Incident to assign manager
         The Manager field displays the name of the currently assigned manager.
 If you click the [Manager] button, a popup that allows you to change the manager will be displayed.